-In July I attended an industry seminar called the Adrenal Epidemic and got the download on the latest research about adrenal fatigue which is otherwise known as allostatic resistance.
+In July I attended an industry seminar called the Adrenal Epidemic.
+I got the lowdown on the latest research about adrenal fatigue, otherwise known as allostatic resistance.

-I’ve summarized what I believe you need to know, especially if you are:
+I’ve summarised what I believe you need to know about this condition, especially if you are:

 - someone who suffers from fatigue, burnout, thyroid or hormonal issues

-- are entering their late 30’s, living in the inner city with a really full and busy life, burning the candle at both ends and wants to age (in the words of the naturopath leading the seminar) disgracefully well
+- entering your late 30s, living in the inner city with a really full and busy life, burning the candle at both ends and want to age (in the words of the naturopath leading the seminar) “disgracefully well”

-- wanting to stay fertile & juicy and have an easy menopause.
+- wanting to stay fertile and juicy and have an easy menopause.

-This inability to biologically adapt as rapidly as civilization, human behavior and technology is asking of us , is one of the major drivers of an epidemic of chronic ‘stress’ and fatigue.
+This inability to biologically adapt as rapidly as civilisation, human behaviour and technology are demanding of us is one of the major drivers of an epidemic of chronic stress and fatigue.

-Other major culprits contributing to lack of adaptability are:
+Other major culprits contributing to our lack of adaptability are:

-- repeated hits of life events with out time to heal between (death of friends and family, job loses, illness, hard core work stress, major changes etc)
+- repeated hits of life events without time to heal in between (death of friends and family, job losses, illness, hardcore work stress, major life changes)

-When you begin to lose your ability to recover and roll with life’s punches you become- (my new fav word)
+When you begin to lose your ability to recover and roll with life’s punches you become (my new fave word)…

-Ya no cope no more, meltdown moments, overwhelment, outbursts, stressface, breakdown, manic behaviour.
+It means ya no cope no more.
+Meltdown moments, overwhelm, outbursts, stress face, breakdown, manic behaviour.